BRYN4444/HitmanRoulette/README.md

 ### Latest Updates:

+25

+**August 7, 2021**
+* **HITMAN III:**
+  * **Dartmoor Garden Show:**
+    * **Contracts Mode Targets:** 72 Targets Added: 7 from Mission Mode, 25 unique to this version of Dartmoor, and 40 also seen in "A Death In The Family" Dartmoor.
+  * **A Death In The Family:**
+    * **Contracts Mode Targets:** 13 Targets Added.
+These were NPCs passed over before with focus been on inside the Manor.
+Since they're also in "Dartmoor Garden Show", they were added here too.
+* **HITMAN:**
+  * **The Showstopper:**
+    * **Photo Objectives:** 10 Added.
+* **Other Fixes:**
+  * Some "A Death In The Family" exit filenames were renamed when adding ewxits for "Dartmoor Garden Show" and improperly changed in the CSS.
+Oops!
+* **Plans:**
+  * Potential Extra/Photo objectives for the "Dartmoor Garden Show", if I can come up with any more.
+  * Still planning to go through H1 & H2 to add/update Contract Mode Target images and find more Extra/Photo Objectives.
+Personal issues and other games got in the way of updates here for a while, sorry.

+---

 **August 5, 2021**
 * **Roulette:**
   * **Improved Mobile Browsing:** Hopefully better menu navigation and scaling for mobile browsing.
 Larger resolutions still needs to be worked on.